markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/create-the-myaccount-form.md

 The code in the servlet mounted on **/bin/renderaf** forwards the request to render the storeafwithattachments adaptive form prepopulated with the saved data.

-The MyAccountForm can be [downloaded from here](assets/my-account-form.zip)
+* The MyAccountForm can be [downloaded from here](assets/my-account-form.zip)

-The sample forms are based on [custom adaptive form template](assets/custom-template-with-page-component.zip) that needs to be imported into AEM for the sample forms to render correctly.
+* Sample forms are based on [custom adaptive form template](assets/custom-template-with-page-component.zip) that needs to be imported into AEM for the sample forms to render correctly.

-The [Custom submit handler](assets/custom-submit-my-account-form.zip) need to be imported into your AEM instance for the form to work.
+* [Custom submit handler](assets/custom-submit-my-account-form.zip) associated with the MyAccountForm submission needs to be imported into AEM.